jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

-We came into the city through the west along 412, a sun-soaked strip of discount body shops and 'spic food.
+We came into the city through the west along 412, a sun-soaked strip of discount body shops and Mexican restaurants.
 The roads were reasonably well-paved, especially relative to the outskirts of Memphis.
 Zagging neon lettering already advertised Tulsa's fascination with the modern as envisioned in the hopeful fifties.

 Tulsa is a hip half-indian cowgirl toting a laser-tipped popgun, eating a greasy burger in a streamlined, chromium diner and blasting rockabilly through cheap